gmn0105/collect/README.md

 You can also help by improving this documentation.

 ## Downloading builds
-Per-commit debug builds can be found on [CircleCI](https://circleci.com/gh/opendatakit/collect).
-Login with your GitHub account, click the build you'd like, then find the APK in the Artifacts tab.

 Current and previous production builds can be found on the [ODK website](https://opendatakit.org/downloads/download-info/odk-collect-apk).

 ## Troubleshooting